shaxi1/WeatherApp/README.md

 # WeatherApp
-Mobile weather app for checking basic, detailed and forecast weather for cities added to favorites. </br>
-Weather data is stored for offline use and above that user can specify refresh frequency for it.
-App is also supported on tablets. </br>
-App gets all the data from [OpenWeatherMap Api](https://openweathermap.org/api). </br></br>
+This is a mobile application that allows users to conveniently check basic, detailed, and forecast weather information for their favorite cities.
+The app not only stores weather data for offline use but also provides the option for users to set the refresh frequency.
+Additionally, the app is compatible with tablets.
+All the weather data in the application is obtained from the [OpenWeatherMap Api](https://openweathermap.org/api). </br></br>
 Libraries used:
 * [Retrofit](https://square.github.io/retrofit/) for JSON parsing and API queries
 * Android Material Design for bottom navigation bar and icons